-Everyone stresses knowing that Christmas is closing in quickly.
-There’s parties to attend, decorations to get out, present buying (and wrapping; best done with a bottle of wine I say), cards to write and this year comes with a baby to look after!
-Thankfully on his first Christmas, he can’t pull out or get at anything – especially my chocolate orange.. because Dawn French is right, it’s not Terry’s, it really is mine.
-He can however, ruin my festive Christmas jumper with his endless torrents of dribble and sick.
-I’m just looking forward to having a good glass of wine, and lots of time with our family.
+Every year we all get a bit stressed knowing that Christmas closes in quicker and quicker than we expected.
+With office parties to attend, decorations to get out, buying all the presents (and wrapping – best done with an alcoholic beverage to hand), cards to write and this year, for me, it comes with a baby to look after!
+Thankfully on his first Christmas, he’s unlikely to be able to pull at things – especially my chocolate orange.
+He can however, ‘add some character’ to my Christmas jumper with his endless torrents of dribble and sick.
+I’m just looking forward to having lots of food and lots of time with our family.

 It’s the one calendar event of the year where I don’t feel guilty about anything I put in my mouth.
-Cheese, a fat turkey roast and chocolate.
+Cheese, a huge turkey roast and chocolate.
 Yummy!
-Although, I will undoubtedly fall into the category of those who are ”going on a diet” after Christmas. *snigger* I’ve been avoiding the dreaded ‘D’ word ever since I gave birth almost 4 months ago, but I really can’t avoid it anymore.
+Having said that I know I’ll undoubtedly fall into the category of those who are ”going on a diet” after Christmas. *snigger* I’ve been avoiding the dreaded ‘D’ word ever since I gave birth almost 4 months ago, but I really can’t avoid it anymore.
 A skiing holiday in February will see to it that I get my backside into gear, and at least give myself half a chance to get down the slopes without my legs giving way.

-I do, however, think that it’s a nice idea to instil tradition in children from the offset.
-Maybe a nice pair of Christmas pyjamas, filming them coming down the stairs every year, a special bauble perhaps.
+I do, however, think that it’s a nice idea to create a tradition or two for children from the offset.
+Maybe a nice pair of Christmas pyjamas, filming them coming down the stairs every year or a special bauble perhaps.
 I think we’re going with pyjamas.
 These John Lewis beauties were only £14 and are super cute.

 So with 8 days to go, what are your plans for Christmas?
 And how do you survive it with your little one?